ANUcybernetics/perceptron-apparatus/README.md

 ## TODO

 - migrate to a Module-based design
+- add shared tick lines to radial slider rings
+- update all sliders based on notebook design
 - in the SVG, add classes for the different fabrication layers and cut types (top board, bottom board, v-cut, etc.)
 - design a prototype "board fragment"